 Details with Side Effects

-Rasagiline was well tolerated in a single-dose study in healthy volunteers receiving 20 mg/day and in a ten-day study in healthy volunteers receiving 10 mg/day.
-Adverse events were mild or moderate.
-In a dose escalation study in patients on chronic levodopa therapy treated with 10 mg of rasagiline there were three reports of cardiovascular side effects (including hypertension and postural hypotension) which resolved following treatment discontinuation.
+In a dose escalation study in patients on chronic levodopa therapy treated with 10 mg of AZILECT there were three reports of cardiovascular side effects (including hypertension and postural hypotension) which resolved following treatment discontinuation.

-Although no cases of overdose have been observed with rasagiline during the clinical development program, the following description of presenting symptoms and clinical course is based upon overdose descriptions of non-selective MAO inhibitors.
+Although no cases of overdose have been observed with AZILECT during the clinical development program, the following description of presenting symptoms and clinical course is based upon overdose descriptions of nonselective MAO inhibitors.

-Characteristically, signs and symptoms of non-selective MAOI overdose may not appear immediately.
-Delays of up to 12 hours between ingestion of drug and the appearance of signs may occur.
-Importantly, the peak intensity of the syndrome may not be reached for upwards of a day following the overdose.
-Death has been reported following overdosage.
-Therefore, immediate hospitalization, with continuous patient observation and monitoring for a period of at least two days following the ingestion of such drugs in overdose, is strongly recommended.
+The signs and symptoms of nonselective MAOI overdose may not appear immediately.
+Delays of up to 12 hours after ingestion of drug and the appearance of signs may occur.
+The peak intensity of the syndrome may not be reached until for a day following the overdose.
+Death has been reported following overdose; therefore, immediate hospitalization, with continuous patient observation and monitoring for at least two days following the ingestion of such drugs in overdose, is strongly recommended.

-The clinical picture of MAOI overdose varies considerably; its severity may be a function of the amount of drug consumed.
-The central nervous and cardiovascular systems are prominently involved .
+The severity of the clinical signs and symptoms of MAOI overdose varies and may be related to the amount of drug consumed.
+The central nervous and cardiovascular systems are prominently involved.

-Signs and symptoms of overdosage may include, alone or in combination, any of the following: drowsiness, dizziness, faintness, irritability, hyperactivity, agitation, severe headache, hallucinations, trismus, opisthotonos, convulsions, and coma; rapid and irregular pulse, hypertension, hypotension and vascular collapse; precordial pain, respiratory depression and failure, hyperpyrexia, diaphoresis, and cool, clammy skin.
+Signs and symptoms of MAOI overdose may include: drowsiness, dizziness, faintness, irritability, hyperactivity, agitation, severe headache, hallucinations, trismus, opisthotonos, convulsions, and coma; rapid and irregular pulse, hypertension, hypotension and vascular collapse; precordial pain, respiratory depression and failure, hyperpyrexia, diaphoresis, and cool, clammy skin.

-There is no specific antidote for rasagiline overdose.
-The following suggestions are offered based upon the assumption that rasagiline overdose may be modeled after non-selective MAO inhibitor poisoning.
-Treatment of overdose with non-selective MAO inhibitors is symptomatic and supportive.
+There is no specific antidote for AZILECT overdose.
+The following suggestions are offered based upon the assumption that AZILECT overdose may be modeled after nonselective MAO inhibitor poisoning.
+Treatment of overdose with nonselective MAO inhibitors is symptomatic and supportive.
 Respiration should be supported by appropriate measures, including management of the airway, use of supplemental oxygen, and mechanical ventilatory assistance, as required.
 Body temperature should be monitored closely.
 Intensive management of hyperpyrexia may be required.
 Maintenance of fluid and electrolyte balance is essential.
-For this reason, in cases of overdose with AZILECT (rasagiline) , dietary tyramine restriction should be observed for several weeks to avoid the risk of a hypertensive/cheese reaction.
+For this reason, in cases of overdose with AZILECT, dietary tyramine restriction should be observed for several weeks to reduce the risk of hypertensive tyramine reaction.

 A poison control center should be called for the most current treatment guidelines.

-A post-marketing report described a single patient who developed a non-fatal serotonin syndrome after ingesting 100 mg of AZILECT (rasagiline) in a suicide attempt.
-Another patient who was treated in error with 4 mg AZILECT (rasagiline) daily and tramadol also developed a serotonin syndrome.
-One patient w ho was treated in error with 3 mg AZILECT (rasagiline) daily experienced alternating episodes of vascular fluctuations consisting of hypertension and orthostatic hypotension.
+A postmarketing report described a single patient who developed a nonfatal serotonin syndrome after ingesting 100 mg of AZILECT in a suicide attempt.
+Another patient who was treated in error with 4 mg AZILECT daily and tramadol also developed a serotonin syndrome.
+One patient who was treated in error with 3 mg AZILECT daily experienced alternating episodes of vascular fluctuations consisting of hypertension and orthostatic hypotension.